ruixingshi/mcp-guide/README.md

-# MCP Weather Example
+# MCP Example

-This project demonstrates the usage of the Model Context Protocol (MCP) to create a weather information service.
-It includes a client and multiple server implementations that interact with the National Weather Service (NWS) API.
+A repository containing the basic MCP client and MCP server (based on SDK and JSON-RPC implementation) to help everyone learn MCP from 0.

 ## Project Structure